 How Can I Bake In My RV's Propane Oven Without Burning Everything?

 How to Bake In Your RV's Propane Oven Without Burning Everything

 I have a 1997 Mallard Travel Trailer.
 When I try to bake something it almost always comes out burned on the bottom.
 Can someone tell me why?
-And is there a possible solution for the problem.
+And is there a possible solution to the problem.